Variable-speed, Variable-volume Pump and MotorComponent

 Measurement

-Electricity input to a variable-speed pump motor
+Electricity input to a variable-speed, variable-volume pump motor

 • Hourly power input to a VSVV pump motor at known speeds (e.g. 30%, 50%, 75%, 100%)

-• Average hourly outside air temperature (OAT)
+• Average hourly outdoor air temperature (OAT)

 Measurement Strategy